-I am currently the Director of E-Learning and IT Services at the recently formed Lee Kong Chian School of Medicine (LKCMedicine), a joint collaboration between Imperial College, London and Nanyang Technological University, Singapore.
+I am the retired Founding Director of E-Learning and IT Systems and Services at the recently formed Lee Kong Chian School of Medicine (LKCMedicine), a joint collaboration between Imperial College, London and Nanyang Technological University, Singapore.

-At LKCMedicine our focus is on innovation with respect to the use of technology to advance the medical education paradigm.
+At LKCMedicine my focus was on innovation with respect to the use of technology to advance the medical education paradigm.
 This includes implenting a Blended Learning pedagogy - aka the 'Flipped Classroom', and exploring the use of Virtual Simulation.